angd-dev/data-lite-coder/README.md

 To add DataLiteCoder to your project, use Swift Package Manager (SPM).

-> **Important:** The API of `DataLiteCoder` is currently unstable and may change without notice.
-It is **strongly recommended** to pin the dependency to a specific commit to ensure compatibility and avoid unexpected breakage when the API evolves.

 ### Adding to an Xcode Project

 1. Open your project in Xcode.